Uke (martial arts)

+Seme

+The counterpart of uke is seme (攻め, せめ; "attack", "offense"), the term for a kind of psychological pressure.
+The seme is the one inflicting something on to the uke.
+It is also an attitude meant to disrupt the opponent's sense of confidence and resolution, prior to an attack.

 Ukemi

 The action of uke is called "taking ukemi (受け身)."
 Literally translated as "receiving body", it is the art of knowing how to respond correctly to an attack and often incorporates skills to allow one to do so safely.
 These skills can include moves similar to tumbling and are often used as a valid exercise in itself.
 In aikido and judo training for instance, many classes begin with ukemi training as conditioning.